💻 The Shader Editor and advanced materials¶

 Now we'll roughen the planks a bit with a Roughness map, a texture that will be use to change the Roughness parameter of the Principled BSDF.

-1. Select the previously added Image Texture-node and press Shift-D and place the new duplicated node underneath the other Image Texture-node.
+Shift-Dand place the new duplicated node underneath the other Image Texture-node. - Connect its

 The look of the wood is still very "flat" (the light still bounces of it at a straight angle), this is because we didn't add a normal map to the material yet.
 This normal map will accentuate all the nooks and crannies naturally present in wood which normally catch light to.

-1. As the previous Image Texture-node we again need to make a new one by duplicating (see step 8).
+Image Texture-node we again need to make a new one by duplicating (see step 8). - Again the Mapping-node

 Now you have a fully textured wooden ground plane!
 To see the full effect, rotate the view around it and see the light bounce off the surface based on the different texture types you just applied.